christinabrnn/NYC-Taxi-Project/README.md

 ## NYC Taxi Fare Analysis

-This project analyzes New York City taxi fare pricing patterns using unsupervised machine learning techniques, including K-Means clustering, hierarchical clustering, and anomaly detection.
-The goal is to identify fare discrepancies, assess the impact of congestion pricing, and detect unfair pricing trends across different neighborhoods.
+This project analyzes New York City taxi fare pricing patterns using unsupervised machine learning techniques, including K-Means clustering and association rule mining.
+The goal is to identify fare discrepancies, assess the impact of congestion pricing, and uncover potential pricing inconsistencies across different trip types.
+After clustering trips based on fare structures and travel patterns, association rules are applied to reveal underlying relationships between trip attributes, such as congestion surcharges and interborough travel.

 ### Dataset